 They can be grouped in the following major buckets: where you live, what you eat (or don't eat), access to transportation, education level, social network (family/friends), and employment and income.
 Studies have shown that approximately 80% of our health is determined by these factors.
 Makes sense right?
 In general, someone who is homeless and doesn’t have regular access to food, is relatively uneducated, and has no social support network will normally suffer from greater health issues than a middle class, educated individual who has a home, job, and family.

 Here’s the catch.
 While social determinants account for 80% of our health, 88% of healthcare investment is in clinical care and doesn’t even consider these factors.
 This is a huge disconnect.
-As I have said before in my recent post on functional medicine, our medical system currently only treats the symptom, the clinical issue at hand.
+Our medical system currently only treats the symptom, the clinical issue at hand.
 It does not take into account the other factors in a patient’s life that may be impacting their health in a big way, which are usually these social determinants.

 Even if the system can treat an individual’s issue through care, who’s to say that it won’t come back again due to some other aspect in their personal life that is completely outside of the current realm of medicine?
 Maybe this person lives in a food desert and the only food they can afford and have access to is fast food.
 Maybe this person is super stressed out at their job and working long hours.
 Maybe this person is a single parent just trying to get by.
 The possibilities are endless and unique to each individual.